-Students who have prior military service may be given two activity credits for the Physical Education component of their program of study with the submission of a valid DD-214 to the Office of the Registrar.
+Students who have prior military service may be given two activity credits and three hours of first aid credit for the Physical Education activity component of their program of study with the submission of a valid DD-214 to the Office of the Registrar.
 Students currently in the Armed Forces should present documentation to the registrar for consideration of awarding this credit.